ceeeelare/ceeeelare/README.md

 - 🌱 I’m currently learning more about ML.
 - I like to code in R and I am trying to get better using Python.
 - Languages known: R, Ruby, Python, and postgresSQL, and SQLite.
-- I have experience in an Agile enviornment.
+- I have experience in an Agile environment.
 - I understand and can use Git
 - Educational background in Science (Physics)
 - Currently studying a Masters